Think of giving not as a duty but as a privilege.

 This is the world that we all want for our parents, loved ones and ourselves.
 United Church Homes is the place where the spirit creates abundant life in community.
 At United Church Homes, we are passionate about this vision for the future.

 “This is truly important work we are called to do.
 It takes resources to truly transform aging and provide abundant life.
 When we look at the socioeconomic need, it will be tremendous.”

 The Campaign for Abundant Life

-In 2017, United Church Homes kicked off a 10-year, $20 million comprehensive Campaign for Abundant Life at the rededication of the Fairhaven Community campus in Upper Sandusky, Ohio.
+In 2017, United Church Homes kicked off a five-year, $20 million comprehensive Campaign for Abundant Life at the rededication of the Fairhaven Community campus in Upper Sandusky, Ohio.
 Over the next decade, we will raise $20 million to transform the lives of people in our residential and healthcare communities, affordable housing communities and the community at-large.
 This is a vision that can only be achieved with your help.

 A Ministry of Promise

 United Church Homes was founded over a century ago in Toledo, Ohio, as a faith-based ministry responding to the real needs of aging members of local congregations.
 Today, in covenant with the United Church of Christ, United Church Homes serves more than 5,000 residents in over 70 communities across 14 states and two Native American nations.
 Of these, 61 are subsidized affordable housing settings serving more than 2,800 individuals.

 United Church Homes upholds its long-standing promise to provide for residents who outlive their resources.
 We’re committed to eliminating prejudice based on a person’s age.
 We’ve adopted a policy of inclusion where all are welcome, regardless of race, sexual orientation, gender identity and/or expression, ethnicity or religious background.